-Holistic addiction treatment encompasses the entire person: the physical, the mental, the emotional, and the spiritual.
+What is holistic addiction treatment?
+In short, it encompasses the entire person: the physical, the mental, the emotional, and the spiritual.
 Why is it important?
 Because if you don't address all these levels, you'll be off balance and will begin using again.

 You’ve seen it happen: Someone you know has a favorite approach to weight loss or other issue that has helped them a great deal.
 As a result, they want to solve everyone’s problems with that particular technique.

-Maybe your aunt had great success with the 12 Steps, and maybe your friend recovered from addiction with the help of a therapist trained in Eye Movement Desensitization and Reprocessing (EMDR).
+Maybe the 12 Steps helped your aunt, or maybe your friend recovered from addiction after undergoing Eye Movement Desensitization and Reprocessing (EMDR).
 Now they’re both telling you that you need the exact same experience to treat your addiction.

-Yet despite their enthusiasm, you sense that their solutions just aren’t a fit for you.
-You know that some people find healing within their particular context, but others try the same thing only to feel worse off than they were before.
+Despite their enthusiasm, you sense that their solutions just aren’t a fit for you.
+You know that some people find healing within their particular context, while others try the same thing only to feel worse off than they were before.
 When this happens again and again, it’s likely that something is missing.

-What’s the missing piece?
-A holistic addiction healing model that encompasses the whole person.
+A holistic addiction treatment model that encompasses the whole person could be the missing piece.

 A true holistic addiction healing model addresses the four main components of health and the whole person: